klardotsh/gale/README.md

   package-manager-homogenous environment (read: not at work, probably)
 - Good old fashioned `curl` and `tar` in a shell script

-For more about the aforementioned "module" config file, see `man 5 gluumy.conf` (link TBD).
+For more about the aforementioned config file for configuring search paths and resolving function conflicts, see `man 5 gluumy.conf` (link TBD).

 ## This Repo